boshtannik/embedded-nano-mesh/README.md

 * And so on..

 Every node have 2 internal queues, they are not exposed to user:
-- `send` - for sending packets
+- `send` - for packets that node holds to be sent.
-- `transit` - for packets, that are sent to the other devices.
+- `transit` - for packets, that node holds to be transitted from other devices.
 Sizes of those queues are configurable.
 And their both configuration of size is made by `PACKET_QUEUE_SIZE` constant in `./src/mesh_lib/node/constants.rs`.

 ### How the protocol avoid packet duplication:
-During sending of the packet - it is offered to set `filter_out_duplication` parameter to `true` to prevent network from being jammed by duplicated packets.
+During send of the packet using `send_to_exact` method - you can set `filter_out_duplication` parameter to `true` which prevents network from being jammed by duplicated packets.
+Methods `send_ping_pong`, `broadcast`, `send_with_transaction` has this parameter set to `true` by default as `send_ping_pong` and `send_with_transaction` needs more than one packet to be sent trough the network.

-It works in the next way:
+`filter_out_duplication` works in the next way:
+1 - Node sets `ignore_duplication` flag in the packet flags.
-Once intermediate node receives the packet with `ignore_duplication` flag set to `true`,
+2 - Once intermediate node receives the packet with `ignore_duplication` flag set to `true`,
-- it remembers the `sender_device_identifier` of the packet and `id` of the packet for the `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD`. - This period is configurable. if the packet with same `sender_device_identifier` and with same `id` is sent again - it will be ignored by the node for specified period of time which was described above.
+- it remembers the `sender_device_identifier` of the packet and `id` of the packet for the specified `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD` period of time.
+This period is configurable. if the packet with same `sender_device_identifier` and with same `id` is received again by that same node - node will ignore packet for that specified period of time.
 `ignore_duplication` leads protocol to spread one exact packet trough the network only once.

-Special purpose packets as Ping-Pong or Transaction packets are always with `filter_out_duplication` flag set to `true` by default, because they require more than one packet be sent to handle whole process of `ping-pong` or `transaction`.

 ## Status:
-The version is: 2.0.0:
+* The version is: 2.1.0:
   Every planned functionality is working.
 It is:
   - Send data.
   - Receive data.